Vyral/charletta-wilson/_posts/2020-06-17-choosing-whats-right-over-our-own-comfort.md

 Based on the patterns of enormous change, my hunch is that things will get crazier before they get better, so **here are three things I advise you to do now:**

-1. **Start investing in brave work for your people.** We need to go beyond just book reading and dropping definitions.
+**1\.
+Start investing in brave work for your people.** We need to go beyond just book reading and dropping definitions.
 We need to dig deep and do our own work.&nbsp;

-2. **Listen and create space for people to be seen and heard.** This is where we build bridges and how relationships are made.
+**2\.
+Listen and create space for people to be seen and heard.** This is where we build bridges and how relationships are made.

-3. **You don’t have to do this perfectly, but you have to do*****something*****.** When you do, you give others hope and permission to navigate the way forward.&nbsp;
+**3\.
+You don’t have to do this perfectly, but you have to do&nbsp;*****something*****.** When you do, you give others hope and permission to navigate the way forward.&nbsp;

 If any of these concepts strike a cord or you want to learn more about how to grow brave skills within your team, don’t hesitate to reach out to me.
 Aloha, and be well.